sachinira/ecs-template-github-new-issue-to-google-sheet-row/README.md

 8. Visit https://developers.google.com/oauthplayground/
     Go to settings (Top right corner) -> Tick 'Use your own OAuth credentials' and insert Oauth ClientId and secret.
     Click close.
-9. Then,Complete Step1 (Select and Authorize APIs)
+9. Then,Complete step 1 (Select and Authorize APIs)
 10. Make sure you select https://www.googleapis.com/auth/drive & https://www.googleapis.com/auth/spreadsheets Oauth scopes.
-11. Click Authorize APIs and You will be in Step 2.
+11. Click Authorize APIs and You will be in step 2.
 12. Exchange Auth code for tokens.
 13. Copy Access token and Refresh token.
 Put it on the config(Config.toml) file.